Associate in Applied Science

 Prospective students seeking initial EMT and BLS Healthcare Provider certifications should contact Atlantic Training Center for course information: https://www.atlanticambulance.org/atlantic_training_center.html.

 Prospective students holding out-of-state EMT certifications should contact the New Jersey Department of Health Office of Emergency Medical Services to obtain reciprocity information: http://www.state.nj.us/health/ems/.

 Where You Can Go

-Graduates receive an Associate in Applied Science and are eligible for National Registry paramedic licensure and New Jersey Paramedic Certification.
+CCM graduates who earn an AAS degree are eligible for National Registry paramedic licensure and New Jersey Paramedic Certification.
 In NJ, paramedics are employed by health care systems with a licensed MICU.